Get your personal plan match in 2 minutes

 Every health sharing plan has exclusions.
 Some are expected (cosmetic surgery, elective procedures).
 Others are significant and easy to overlook.

 Prescriptions.
 CHM, Medi-Share, Samaritan Ministries, Liberty HealthShare, OneShare, Altrua, and netWell do not cover prescription drugs.
 If you take a $200/month medication, that is $2,400/year out of pocket on top of your sharing costs.
+Unlike ACA plans — which are required under the ACA's essential health benefits to cover prescription drugs — health sharing plans have no such mandate.
 Only Zion HealthShare, Sedera, CrowdHealth, and HSA Secure include prescription sharing.
 See our prescription coverage guide.

 Mental health.
 CHM, Medi-Share, Samaritan, netWell (Advantage plan), and JHS Community do not share mental health costs.
 Therapy at $150/session, weekly, is $7,800/year.
 Only Zion, Sedera, CrowdHealth, Solidarity (ONE plan), Liberty (premium plans), Impact, and Altrua include some level of mental health sharing.

 Dental and vision.
 Almost no health sharing plan covers dental or vision.
-The only exceptions are United Refuah ($300/year dental, $50/year vision), JHS Community (Diverse and Dynamic plans), and Presidio Healthcare (insurance).
+The only exceptions are United Refuah ($300/year dental, $50/year vision), and JHS Community (Diverse and Dynamic plans).
 Budget $20-$50/month for standalone dental and vision if needed.

 Maternity.
 Not all plans cover maternity, and those that do often have restrictions.
 OneShare only covers maternity on its most expensive Classic Crown plan.
 JHS Community caps maternity at $8,000-$12,000 with a 9-month waiting period.
 Altrua requires the Diamond or Emerald plan with a $5,000 additional MRA.
 Check our maternity coverage guide before assuming your plan covers pregnancy.